 \section{Introduction}

 Nowadays, supervised deep learning algorithms, more specifically Convolutional Neural Networks, outperform classical machine learning and computer vision algorithms on all standard tasks.
-These algorithms reach state-of-the-art performance, but at the same time require large amounts of labeled data to provide a robust solution for real world scenarios~\cite{o2019deep}.
+These algorithms reach state-of-the-art performance, but at the same time require large amounts of labeled data to provide a robust solution for real-world scenarios~\cite{o2019deep}.
 Data collection and labeling is an expensive, time-consuming process, and the quality of the data varies between providers, especially in pixel-wise tasks such as segmentation.
-In some tasks, it's almost impossible for humans to extract the labels (such as depth maps or surface normal maps).
-Sun \etal \cite{sun2017revisiting} discuss the success of deep learning as a function of dataset size and propose that lack of labeled data will remain a bottleneck for improving results.
-They point out that, while GPU computation power and model sizes have continued to increase over the last years, the size of the largest training datasets has surprisingly remained constant.
-They show that the performance on vision tasks increases logarithmically based on volume of training data, and that higher capacity models are better at efficiently using larger datasets.
+In some tasks, it is almost impossible for humans to extract the labels (such as depth maps or surface normal maps).
+Sun \etal \cite{sun2017revisiting} discuss the success of deep learning as a function of dataset size and predict that lack of labeled data will remain a bottleneck for improving results.
+Sun point out that, while GPU computation power and model sizes have continued to increase over the last years, the size of the largest training datasets has surprisingly remained constant.
+They also show that the performance on vision tasks increases logarithmically with the volume of training data, and that higher capacity models are better at efficiently using large datasets.

-For many computer vision applications, including autonomous driving, security cameras, smart store cameras and interactive robotics, the end-user expects high-quality results that are robust and reliable.
+For many computer vision applications, including autonomous driving, security, smart store and interactive robotics, the end-user expects high-quality results that are robust and reliable.
 For these applications, using the most proven and highest quality supervised machine learning algorithms after training them with large amounts of data is the go-to solution.
-This is in stark contrast to Few-shot Learning, Weakly Supervised Machine Learning, Unsupervised Machine Learning or Deep Feature Extraction, which are popular topics in the academia but are far from ready for real-world applications.
+While few-shot learning, weakly supervised machine learning, unsupervised machine learning or deep feature extraction, are popular topics and are showing promising results, supervised learning is usually simple, effective and easy to train.